 HR sends written offer of employment to candidate with background check authorization form.
 Once signed, completed, and returned, HR submits information for the background check as required by University and Regent policy and arranges for new hire documentation to be completed.

-HR sends notice to unsuccessful candidates, closes the search, and finalizes remaining paperwork for the search file.
+The Dean (or Department Chair if assigned by the Dean) personally contacts all interviewees not selected for the position.
+HR sends notice to all other unsuccessful candidates, closes the search, and finalizes remaining paperwork for the search file.